canonical/snapd/interfaces/builtin/README.md

 snap ID and publisher can only be specified for the other side snap (e.g. a slot-side `allow-connection` constraint can only specify `plug-snap-type`, `plug-snap-id`, `plug-snap-publisher`).
-As an exception constraints on snap type for the slot providing snap (`slot-snap-type`) can be specified on the slot side as well, this is really only meaningful/useful in the base declaration and it mainly allows to constraint on whether slot side is provided by the system snap or not.
+As an exception, constraints on snap type for the slot providing snap (`slot-snap-type`) can be specified on the slot side as well.
+This is only meaningful/useful in the base declaration as it allows for a constraint on whether the slot side is provided by the system snap or not.

 For the `plug-snap-type` and `slot-snap-type` rules there are 4 possible values: `core`, `gadget`, `kernel`, and `app`.
 The `core` snap